barryclark/jekyll-now/_posts/2022-10-23-multi-task-learning-a-sentiment-analysis-example.markdown

 Althought the sentiment labels were created for 5 aspects, it is not necessary for a review to have labels available for all the aspects.
 In fact, each review in the training data has labels for ~1.2 aspects on average.
 Here I imputed the missing labels with "absent".
 Our task is to make predictions for the sentiment of all 5 aspects.
 To tackle this multi-task problem, we are going to build a multi-head deep learning model.
 Let's go!

-# Dataset Creation
+## Data Splitting

-Now it's time to create datasets for training our neural network.
-Take note that in the review data, there are multiple classes within each aspect.
+It can be observed that in the review data, there are multiple classes within each aspect.
 With pandas' <code class="inline">value_counts</code> function, we can have a quick overview on the distribution of labels for different aspects.
 There are more than just positive and negative labels.

 {% highlight txt %}